 Trust can be useful estate-planning tools if someone has a sizeable amount of assets in something like real estate or a business.
 Annuities promise a steady stream of payments, no matter how long someone lives, assuming they can hand over a large amount of money to an insurance company that won’t be needed for emergencies or inheritances.
 Social Security has become a vital source of income for more than half of seniors, but it likely won’t cover all of the costs of long-term care.

 Tennessee seniors are fortunate to have access, in some cases, to the TennCare CHOICES program to help pay for expenses for those who need help with daily tasks and can’t live alone for this reason.
-Medicare, the federal health insurance program, enables residents to remain in assisted living facilities by augmenting care, which leads to a better quality of life.
+Medicare, the federal health insurance program, enables residents to remain in assisted living communities by augmenting care, which leads to a better quality of life.
 Medicare enrollees are expected to pay for long-term care services entirely from their income and savings while the program covers costs associated with their healthcare, NOT the ongoing monthly cost of residency in an assisted living community.

 Seniors who served in the military during a time of conflict may also want to apply for “Aid and Attendance” benefits that aren’t dependent on service-related injuries.
 It is specifically intended for those Veterans and surviving spouses who need the help of another person to bathe, eat, dress, take medication, or use the bathroom.
 A Veteran can qualify for up to $1,732 per month, while a surviving spouse is eligible for up to $1,113 per month.
 Getting qualified requires filing paperwork with the Veterans Administration.